What is an online presence?

 Google has the greatest power today.
 Online is Google’s home, and we are just living in it.

-So, from small business owner to bigger companies, the chief concern needs to be optimizing for Google.
+So, from small business owners to bigger companies, the chief concern needs to be optimizing for Google.
 At the same time, you can’t forget about your customers and optimizing your site for them.

-Two things you should be more focused are:
+Two things you should be more focused on are:

 Google My Business